TRAVELING HEALTHFULLY

 á Bring an electric steamer, if possible, and use it in a hotel room to cook vegetables that you bring or purchase, eggs, or to warm food.

-Fast food restaurants have one advantage, and that is cleanliness.
-However, that is about their only benefit since the food is usually not worth touching at any cost.
+Fast food restaurants have only one advantage.
+McDonaldŐs and the others often keep their bathrooms clean.
+However, that is about their only benefit!
+The food is usually not worth touching at any cost.
+Avoid eating from street vendors.
+For much more about eating while traveling, please read Eating Out Healthfully on this website.

 Foods To Avoid.
 This is a most important section.
 Getting sick on the food ruins many vacations, and can have long-lasting consequences.
 The problem of food-borne illnesses is getting worse, not better.
 The worst foods to eat when traveling are usually: